Skip to main content

 Includes Latter-day Saint undergraduate tuition (increased cost for graduate and non–Latter-day Saint students) and international insurance coverage.

-Does not include airfare, housing, meals on excursions, and personal expenses.
+Does not include airfare, housing, meals, or personal expenses.

 Scroll NAVY BIG-01.svg